raiscreative/raiscreative/README.md

 - 👋 Hi, I’m Raluca.
 - 👀 I’m interested in building fun things with code.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Full Stack Python Development projects
+- 💞️ I’m looking to collaborate on Full Stack Python Development projects.
 - 📫 You can find me on [Linkedin](https://www.linkedin.com/in/raluca-d/)

 <!---